Generate PowerPoint Slides from Org Mode Using Pandoc

 Localised Master Slide Names Need To Be Renamed 1/2

-- Per slide, pandoc picks the appropriate template slide from the
+- Per slide, pandoc picks an appropriate template slide from the slide master in the reference file

-- When using a non-English localised version of PowerPoint, you have
+- When using a non-English localised version of PowerPoint, you have to rename the slide master templates slides to:

 - Title Slide